PedroMagar/MISA-I/README.md

 # MISA-I
 **My ISA version 1** is a 8-bit MISC ISA (in spirit) made to be functional, efficient and competitive against well established architectures (AKA z80 / MOS 6502).
-The goal is to see how the aged ISAs would fared if they had to compete with a modern design.
 >The specification is still in development and there is still a long way to go...

 ## Architecture
-The architecture will consist of 16 registers are equally divided into 4 registers bank while two banks are active, this makes 8 registers addressable at a time, it' possible to switch which register bank are active through SRB operation.
+The architecture will consist of 16 registers are equally divided into 4 registers bank while only two banks are active at a time, this makes 8 registers addressable at a time, it's possible to switch which register bank are active through SRB operation.
 Since 8-bit instruction is too little to hold two full addresses for an 8-register architecture without compromising instruction size, the instruction will specify the Rd (register destiny) while Rs (register source) will be relative to it (when F=0 address will be Rs=Rd+4 while F=1 will be Rs=Rd+3).

 ### Characteristics:
 - One Program Counter (PC) register.